veeto

 • Establishes a new tax credit of up to $10,000 for retail businesses to invest in theft prevention measures.

-• Covers security equipment like cameras, alarms, and lighting for retailers with qualifying expenses over $300-500.
+• Covers security equipment including cameras, alarms, lighting, and license plate readers.

 Summary